What is lupus?

 - Nonsteroidal anti-inflammatory drugs (NSAIDs): Taking over-the-counter NSAIDs, such as ibuprofen and naproxen, can reduce pain and swelling.

 - Corticosteroids: Corticosteroids work by calming the immune system, which can reduce inflammation.

 - Antimalarial drugs: These drugs can be used alone or with other medications to reduce skin rashes, joint pain, and fatigue.

 - Biologics: Biologics are administered intravenously and can improve the symptoms of Lupus.

 - Immunosuppressants: These medications are prescribed for advanced cases of lupus, especially if your central nervous system or kidneys are affected.

 Along with these medications for Lupus treatment, it is important to get regular exercise to keep your bones strong, focus on eating a healthy diet consisting of vegetables, fruits, and whole grains, and avoid smoking.
 You should also see your doctor regularly and practice sun safety by wearing a broad-spectrum sunscreen of at least 55 and protecting your skin from the sun by wearing long pants, a long-sleeved shirt, and a hat.

-Have more questions about Lupus Treatment?
-Contact us for a consult.*Treatment options may vary at each location.
+Interested in Lupus Treatment?
+Book a consultation with a skin specialist today.*Treatment options may vary at each location.

 Please confirm your desired treatment is offered at your preferred location when scheduling.